 - We don’t charge fees until we settle or win your case

 Our experienced team will help you determine the circumstances around your case and fight for your suffering.
-Get in touch with us today either online or at 212-540-2987 to book a consultation to talk to an experience attorney in New York City.

 All too often, children succumb to dog attacks.
 There are several precautions you can take to promote child safety and teach your child to be wary of dogs.
 Children should not: